mozilla-services/autograph/tools/makecsr/README.md

 https://mana.mozilla.org/wiki/pages/viewpage.action?pageId=87365053

 ### Putting it all together, practical GCP example
 1. Have your keys created in GCP KMS and be sure that your user account has the `cloudkms.signerVerifier` role attached.
+If role not attached, follow [example PR in mozilla/webservices-infra](https://github.com/mozilla/webservices-infra/pull/11578) to add role.

+> [!TIP]
+> Leave PR open to give role and use the same PR to remove the role once the work is complete.

 2. Create a read only libkmsp11-config.yaml file like this
 ```
 tokens:
-  - key_ring: projects/my-project/locations/global/keyRings/my-key-ring
+  - key_ring: projects/my-project-id/locations/global/keyRings/my-key-ring
     label: gcp-token
+```
+> [!Note]
-# Note: This file should be read-only.
+> This file should be read-only because GCP expects the file to be read-only.
 You can do `chmod -w libkmsp11-config.yaml` after you create it.
-```

 3. Create a crypto11-config.json file like this
 ```
 {
   "Path": "/app/libkmsp11.so",
-  "TokenLabel": "gcp-autograph-token"
+  "TokenLabel": "gcp-token"
 }
 ```
+> [!IMPORTANT]
+> `TokenLabel` in crypto11-config.json and `label` from libkmsp11-config.yaml both need to be same value.

 4. Get authenticated with GCP.
 Ex: `gcloud auth login --update-adc`